DevExpress-Examples/reporting-asp-net-core-ai-summarize-and-translate/README.md

 <!-- default badges end -->
 # Reporting for ASP.NET Core -  Summarize and Translate DevExpress Reports Using Azure OpenAI

-This example adds AI-powered summarize/translate capabilities to the DevExpress JavaScript-based Document Viewer.
-These enterprise-ready features are available within the user interface via two buttons designed to access the document and process report content as follows:
+This example adds AI-powered summarize/translate capabilities to the DevExpress Web Document Viewer.
+The following capabilities are available:

 - **Summarize**: Uses generative AI to summarize report content and displays core insights associated with this report.
-- **Translate**: Uses AI services to translate report content to a different language.
+- **Translate**: Uses AI services to translate report content to another language.
+- **Translate Inline**: Uses AI services to translate report content to another language and displays the translation directly within the previewed document.
+You can export or print the translated document.

-These actions are also available in context menu when you select report content.
+These actions are available in the AI-powered Quick Actions menu when you select report content.
 Note the AI Operations icon that floats next to the report page.
 Users can click it to invoke the context menu.
+The Summarize and Translate actions are also available in the **AI Operations** tab.

 The following is an image of the application interface.
 As you can see, users can process the entire document, individual pages, or selected content.